erbaker/react-lightning-boilerplate/README.md

 # react-lightning-boilerplate
-Boilerplate repository for developing Lightning Components With React.
+Boilerplate repository for developing Lightning Components With React (and TypeScript!).

 This provides the basic structure needed for adding React Components to your Salesforce Org via Webpack and SFDX.